Download our free SNMP White Paper. Featuring SNMP Expert Marshall DenHartog.

 There are two different methods for encoding alarm data in SNMP traps.

-One is to use what are known as granular traps".
+The first is to use what are known as "granular traps".
 Granular traps each have a unique OID so that you can tell them apart from one another.
 The SNMP manager getting the SNMP traps from the device will look up the OID in a translation file called a management information base or MIB.

 Unlike other protocols, an SNMP trap provides no proof that the message is received by the SNMP manager.
+This is a key limitation to address when relying on SNMP Traps.
 Newer versions of SNMP include a new type of message called an "inform" message.
 An SNMP inform message is confirmed by the SNMP manager.
 If SNMP agent does not see confirmation from the SNMP manager that its SNMP inform message has been received, it will resend the inform message.

 Because SNMP is asynchronous (messages are sent only when something must be reported), there's also no automatic way to be sure a device is still online.
 This is a disadvantage compared to polled protocols, where the central master is frequently asking each device for an update.

 Because SNMP is one specific protocol it's incompatible with others, like Modbus or DNP3.
-To solve this problem, you'll need an SNMP conversion device:
+Despite these limitations, SNMP Trap messages remain a core tool for modern network monitoring.
+To address these limitations, and effectively use SNMP Traps, you need an SNMP conversion device:

 It's not prominent in SNMP textbooks, but real-world network administrators know that making multiple protocols work together is part of the job.
+Integrating SNMP's Trap capabilities with other protocols means network teams can unify diverse monitoring tools.
 Here's an example of protocol conversion, as configured in an RTU web interface:

 To make it easier to understand how you can monitor SNMP traps, let's look at a real-world example: the NetGuardian 832A.